 All Form I-864 filings should include evidence of immigration status (U.S. citizen, permanent resident or U.S. national), Federal tax returns (3 years in some cases), and proof of U.S. domicile.
 Depending on how you define your household size and income, you must submit additional evidence to USCIS.

 CitizenPath provides simple, affordable, step-by-step guidance through USCIS immigration applications.
 Individuals, attorneys and non-profits use the service on desktop or mobile device to prepare immigration forms accurately, avoiding costly delays.
 CitizenPath allows users to try the service for free and provides a 100% money-back guarantee that USCIS will accept the application or petition.
-We provide support for the Affidavit of Support (Form I-864), Petition to Help a Relative Obtain a Green Card (Form I-130), and several other commonly used USCIS forms.
+We provide support for the Affidavit of Support (Form I-864), Petition to Help a Relative Obtain a Green Card (Form I-130), Adjustment of Status Application (I-485), and several other immigration packages.